paulsonkoly/calc/Readme.md

  - arithmetic operations +, -, *, /; relational operations <, <=, >, >=, ==, !=; boolean operations & |.
  - explicit evaluation order by parenthesis
  - being functional in the sense that functions are first class values

+## IO

+The language is meant to be a calculator REPL, and as such takes care of input/output automatically, but given it can also read source from a file it also supports some basic input output primitives.
+The calc program can run in 3 modes: reading a single line expression from its command line argument, running code from a REPL or reading code from a file.

+### REPL

+If there is no input file given and no command line argument to evaluate then the input is assumed to come from a terminal and we assume REPL mode.
+In this mode readline library is used to ease line editing.
+The token { defines a multi-line block, until the corresponding } is found.
+The REPL doesn't evaluate until multi line blocks are closed, and it automatically outputs the result after each evaluation.

+### Command line argument

+A single line statement can be passed as a command line argument:

+    % ./calc -eval "1+2"
+    3

+Calc doesn't prefix the answer with '> ' in this case.

+## File evaluation

+If a single file name is provided on the command line the input is redirected from this file, in this case calc doesn't output evaluation results at all, for any output the program has to contain write statements.

+    % cat x.calc
+    write 3
+    % ./calc x.calc
+    3

+## IO primitives

+Read and write are supported via keywords and statements.
+A read statement prompts the user for input, and results in the value read.
+The read keyword has to be followed by a variable name which will contain the value read assuming correct input.
+Integer, float and boolean literals can be read this way.
+Similar to assignment read implies a statement not an expression so the return value cannot be directly used to calculate with.
+However, its value can be used as the last statement of a block and with that a return value of a function.
+Write writes a value to the output, results in the written value and has the same restrictions as read.
+One can wrap statements in a function which allows it to be used in expressions:

+    reader = () -> read a
+    write reader() + reader()

 ## Type coercions